min2ha/ukwa-site/content/target/72026/index.en.md

   "subject": "Brexit"
 }

-# Sun, The: CHANGING HIS MIND?
-Philip Hammond takes a pop at Donald Tusk over Brexit saying he’s like people who thought lightbulbs would never catch on

 In his speech at the 2018 Tory Party conference, Philip Hammond hit out at the EU for trying to block Theresa May’s Brexit plan - saying Eurocrats were behaving like the people who tried to stop the rise of electricity.
 The Chancellor also predicted Britain would see an economic boom once we cut a trade deal with Brussels, dubbing it a “deal dividend”.